solidusio/solidus_stripe/README.md

 <%= render 'stripe_payment_request_button', cart_checkout_payment_method: Spree::PaymentMethod::StripeCreditCard.first %>
 ```

-Of course, rules stated in the paragraph above (remember to add the stripe country
+Of course, the rules listed in the Payment Intents section (adding the stripe
-config value, for example) apply also for this payment method.
+country config value, for example) apply also for this feature.

 Migrating from solidus_gateway